 Through four primary business areas — Banking and Electronic Processing, Cash and Securities Management, Public Finance, and Treasury Accounting — Treasury Operations processes thousands of transactions every day.

-In this section state agencies, taxpayers and financial institutions can find tools and information to help them complete necessary transactions.
+In this section state agencies, taxpayers, investors and financial institutions can find tools and information to help them complete necessary transactions.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.